 The most stalwart logo DC ever had was the iconic Milton Glaser "DC Bullet" which graced the covers of the company's comics for 28 years.
 And while Glaser is praised for his work, it wasn't really a great leap from the logo Michael Uslan had designed prior to that (Uslan had taken the 1972 logo, added stars and DC's ad copy "The Line of Super-Stars" - then Glaser removed the ad copy, added two more stars to it, concentric circles, outlined the letters "DC" and tilted it about 36.7° to the left).

 Here are the company's logos as they've appeared over the better part of a century.
 These include the short-lived All-American bullets, which differentiated properties such as Wonder Woman, Green Lantern, The Flash and All-Star Comics, starring the Justice Society of America as part of a different company.
-Also included are the Romance Group bullets, as well as the "DC Special/Showcase" bullet, which ushered in the next "look" of the logo in the 1970s, and the "Giant" logos, which differentiated the larger-than-normal page counts, all the way up to the two (1971 & 1974) 100-Page Super Spectacular logos, which - combined with the 1970s logos, plus inspiration from the serifs of the "classic" early DC bullet (1940-1954 & 1955-1970) - inspired the current/2016 logo:
+Also included are the Romance Group bullets, as well as the "DC Special/Showcase" bullet, which ushered in the next "look" of the logo in the 1970s, and the "Giant" logos, which differentiated the larger-than-normal page counts, all the way up to the two (1971 & 1974) 100-Page Super Spectacular logos, which - combined with the 1970s logos, plus inspiration from the serifs of the "classic" early DC bullet (1940-1954 & 1955-1970) - inspired the current/2016 logo.
+Every image of each and every bullet/logo contained herein was reconstructed/restored by our Webmaster from the highest resolution sources available:

 Further, the contemporary wave of new logos is not the only time that DC has changed its "corporate look" on the covers of every DC title within a short period of time.
 Even during the 21 years that the "Superman•DC•National Comics" bullet existed, there was a memorable change.
 For issues cover dated February 1966, DC added the "Go-Go Checks" atop their comics to distinguish them from the competition wherever they were displayed.
 The look, however, was abandoned by the September 1967 cover date: